haridhayal11/OneUIOptimizer/README.md

 ## How to Restore apps

 ### Windows
-1. Go to the ADB folder and Open Powershell as Adminstrator.
+1. Open Powershell as Adminstrator.
 2. Copy and Paste the following string into Powershell.
 ```
 iex ((New-Object System.Net.WebClient).DownloadString('https://bit.ly/3rUQi6a'))